mapleapps-ca/monorepo/cloud/mapleapps-backend/docs/api/iam/05_refresh_token.md

 ## Overview

 This API endpoint allows users to refresh their authentication tokens using a valid refresh token.
 The refresh process generates new access and refresh tokens while maintaining the user's session.
+The implementation includes automatic background token refresh via a web worker.

 ## Endpoint Details